banodoco/openmuse/structure.md

 - Handles file uploads, README generation, and repository management
 - Requires authentication
 - Returns the URL of the uploaded LoRA file

+### get-cloudflare-video-upload-url
+- Handles generating a direct creator upload URL for Cloudflare Stream.
+- Uses Cloudflare API Token and Account ID.
+- Returns a one-time TUS upload URL and the video UID.
+- CORS headers are handled directly within the function.
+- Requires authentication.

+### profile-og-image
+- Edge function specifically for generating OpenGraph images for profiles

 ## Components Updates